 CIH Awarding Organisation is committed to supporting housing professionals to prepare for the Competence and Conduct Standard.

-If you already hold a qualification that is partially compliant with the new standard requirements you can complete additional accredited training to bridge any knowledge or skills gaps.
+If you already hold a qualification that is partially compliant with the new standard requirements you can complete additional training modules of an appropriate volume, quality and level which meet the course content requirements set out in section 3.2 of the government’s policy that are unmet by the Partially Compliant Qualification.

 We have developed top-up units covering key subjects where you may need to complete additional learning, including: